-You can make an appointment to apply for registration at your local IEC office during office hours.
+You can make an appointment to apply for registration during office hours at the local IEC office responsible for your voting district.
 Please always phone first to make an appointment.

 What documents do I need to apply for registration?

 By law, you must apply in person (no online or email registrations are permitted).
-Please bring your valid -
+Please bring your:-